dennishnf/project-xr-glasses/README.md

 Download or clone, then Settings Build and Run, then Switch Platform to Android.

-Packages:

-- AR Fundation
-- AR Core XR Plugin
-- ARKit Face Tracking
-- ARKit XR Pluigin
+Also, install the packages: AR Fundation, AR Core XR Plugin, ARKit Face Tracking, ARKit XR Pluigin.